 Address your avoidance.

 The trigger statement to act is when you hear yourself saying, "I will do it later."
 Instead of putting it off, move forward.
-This phrase should be an indication that you need to start it now.
+This phrase should indicate that you need to start it now.
 Instead, take a few steps to move the project along.
-Just writing down the steps that need completing will work wonders.
+Just writing down the steps that need to be completed will work wonders.

 Schedule 15 minutes each night to do a clean sweep of the house.

 This is where you put all the small items that were left out away.
-Trash goes in the trash can; plates go in the dishwasher.
+Trash goes in the trash can (affiliate); plates go in the dishwasher.
 I call this the Tidy Up Fast Method.
 Learn about it in my post.

 Pick the time of day you least like to stay outside.

-The heat and humidity can be your reminder to take action indoors.
-If you don't like the heat and want to stay inside from 3:00 to 4:00 pm or 12:00 noon to 1:00 pm, use this time to do your tasks.
-If you feel that you prefer Friday afternoons into the evening, schedule time to do tasks then.
+The heat and humidity can serve as a reminder to take action indoors.
+If you don't like the heat and want to stay inside, use this time from 3:00 to 4:00 pm or from 12:00 noon to 1:00 pm to do your tasks.
+If you prefer Friday afternoons into the evening, schedule time to do tasks then.

-Visit our post that talks about 5 areas to organize when it is hot outside.
+Visit our post on 5 areas to organize when it is hot outside.

 Start with the most important project.

 Prioritizing your projects will help you determine what needs to be done first.
-Start with the project you want to do first to get you motivated to continue with the projects you dislike.
+Start with the project you want to do first to motivate yourself to continue with the projects you dislike.

 Create mini-goals.

 Another way to overcome procrastination is to create mini-goals.
-The goals you want to do in the summer don't have to be huge.
-Mini goals are tasks that are short and achievable.
+The goals you want to accomplish in the summer don't have to be huge.
+Mini goals are short and achievable tasks.
 Check out our many 15-minute decluttering/organizing task challenges for motivation to start.

 Just do seasonal decluttering.